ExpediaGroup/graphql-component/README.md

 ### Repository structure

 - `graphql-component` - the GraphQLComponent and supporting code.
-- `property-component` - a component instance.
+- `property-component` - a component implementation.
-- `reviews-component` - a component instance.
+- `reviews-component` - a component implementation.
-- `listing-component` - a component instance composing `Property` and `Reviews`.
+- `listing-component` - a component implementation composing `Property` and `Reviews`.
 - `server` - the "application".

 ### Running